Domingo Germán helps Yankees beat Blue Jays 4-0

 Tommy Kahnle and Chad Green combined for three scoreless innings in relief.

 Sanchez allowed four runs on seven hits, two walks and a hit batter in five innings.
-He leads the majors in losses.
+He leads the majors in losses and has dropped nine straight starts, the longest single-season streak since Jose Contreras also lost nine consecutive in 2007.

 Gardner was 2 for 4 and also threw out Vladimir Guerrero Jr. trying to stretch a double to left in the seventh.